VirtoCommerce/vc-platform/docs/release-information/update-to-version-3-200/update-platform-and-modules-to-3-200.md

 | 36 |  |  |
 | 37 |  |  |

-## FAQ
+## FAQs

 ### How can I migrate my extension module?
-1. You need to install all required environment, like VS 2022 and .NET 6 SDK
+1. Make sure all required prerequisites, such as VS 2022 and .NET 6 SDK, have been installed to your environment.
-2. Bump all dependent VirtoCommerce NuGet packages.
-(At least to 3.200 version)
+2. Bump all dependent VirtoCommerce NuGet packages to at least version 3.200.
-3. Fix all issues and gain the solution compile successful.
+3. Fix all issues and make sure the solution gets compiled successfully.

-4. Note, during developing and debugging you should not compile your module either with .NET Core 3.1 and .NET 6 at the same time.
+*Please note: When the developing and debugging processes are running, do not compile your module with .NET Core 3.1 and .NET 6 at the same time.*